 Record Store Day was conceived in 2007 at a gathering of independent record store owners and employees as a way to celebrate and spread the word about the unique culture surrounding nearly 1400 independently owned record stores in the US and thousands of similar stores internationally.
 The first Record Store Day took place on April 19, 2008.
 Today there are Record Store Day participating stores on every continent except Antarctica.

-Please note: All RSD Titles are excluded from any discounts or coupon code.
+Please note: All R.S.D. titles are excluded from any discounts or coupon code and is limited to 1 per customer.